Deepfake-Eval-2024: A Multi-Modal In-the-Wild Benchmark of Deepfakes Circulated in 2024: Introduction

 Advances in generative AI models have precipitated a surge of highly realistic deepfakes, which have been used to fabricate messages from politicians \cite{suwajanakorn2017synthesizing}, create non-consensual pornographic content \cite{umbach2024nonconsensualsyntheticintimateimagery}, spread misinformation \cite{helmus22disinformation}, and damage reputations \cite{reputation_tv}, harming lives, businesses, and nations \cite{dhs:deepfakes-threats}.
 Between 2023 and 2024, there was a fourfold increase in the number of deepfakes detected in fraud \cite{sumsub:2024}, and in 2023 alone, an estimated 500,000 deepfakes were shared on social media websites \cite{sumsub:2024}.

 Recent research has shown that people are no longer able to determine whether media is AI-generated or real \cite{frank2023representativestudyhumandetection}.
 Thus, the development of accurate and automated deepfake detection methods has become essential for mitigating the harmful effects of deepfakes.
 Many deepfake detection models have already been developed, such as GenConViT \cite{wodajo2023genconvit} for video, AASIST \cite{Jung2021AASIST} for audio, and NPR \cite{tan2023rethinking_npr} for image deepfakes, all of which perform extremely well on the academic datasets that they were originally benchmarked on, with AUC values approaching one (Table \ref{tab:results-opensource}).
-However, these datasets are not representative of deepfakes circulating on social media, because many use outdated manipulation techniques (e.g., FaceForensics++ \cite{faceforensicspp} and ForgeryNet \cite{he2021forgerynet}) with human differentiable fakes (e.g., faces not centered on heads in ForgeryNet).
-Further, most existing synthetic datasets have limited content diversity (e.g., exclusively single-scene videos containing a limited number of body poses \cite{barrington2024deepspeakdatasetv10, DFDC2020, jiang2020deeperforensics1}, or exclusively English audio \cite{ khalid2021fakeavceleb, Liu_2023_asvspoof21, muller2022does_in-the-wild}).
-The most recent in-the-wild deepfake datasets are also outdated, published in 2021 for video \cite{pu2021deepfake_dfw}, and 2022 for audio \cite{muller2022does_in-the-wild}, prior to generative AI advancements such as stable diffusion \cite{rombach2022_stable_diffusion_v1} and the release of commercial models such as ElevenLabs voice conversion \cite{elevenlabs2025}.
+However, these datasets are not representative of deepfakes circulating on social media, because many use outdated manipulation techniques (\eg, FaceForensics++ \cite{faceforensicspp} and ForgeryNet \cite{he2021forgerynet}) with human differentiable fakes (\eg, faces not centered on heads in ForgeryNet).
+Further, most existing synthetic datasets and in-the-wild datasets have limited content diversity (\eg, exclusively single-scene videos containing a limited number of body poses \cite{barrington2024deepspeakdatasetv10, DFDC2020, jiang2020deeperforensics1}, or exclusively English audio \cite{ khalid2021fakeavceleb, Liu_2023_asvspoof21, muller2022does_in-the-wild, jung2024spoofceleb}).
+In-the-wild deepfake are also limited, with the most recent prior datasets published in 2022 (audio) \cite{muller2022does_in-the-wild}, and 2023 (video) \cite{cho2023towards}, prior to widespread adoption of techniques such as stable diffusion \cite{rombach2022_stable_diffusion_v1} and the release of commercial models such as ElevenLabs voice conversion \cite{elevenlabs2025}.